-- Individual experiences that mirror mine: an anxiety “switch” that suddenly turned on and didn’t turn off.
+Experiences that mirror what happened with me: an anxiety “switch” that suddenly turned on and that I couldn’t turn off.

 In speaking with friends and members of social media groups, CBD was – by far – mentioned the most in relation to anxiety management.
 So many people seem to swear by it.
 According to Examine.com, CBD shows a lot of promise in animal research, but there have been relatively few human trials.